Karate: Styles

 Karate is divided into many styles, each with their different training methods, focuses, and cultures; though they mainly originate from the historical Okinawan parent styles of Naha-te, Tomari-te and Shuri-te.

 However some of the schools' founders have been sceptical about the division of karate into many styles.
 Gichin Funakoshi simply stated that there are as many styles as instructors in the world while Kenwa Mabuni explained that the notion of different variations of karate came from outsiders.
-Even before the karate popularization in mainland Japan, it was spread the idea that karate was divided into two branches: Shōrei-ryū (roughly what is known as Naha-te) and Shōrin-ryū (also classified as Shuri-te and Tomari-te though the latter somewhat lying in between); but Chōjun Miyagi believed that was just a wrong perception.
-Kanken Tōyama disregarded that idea as he supported the "non-school principle".
+Even before the popularization of karate in mainland Japan, the idea existed that karate was divided into two branches: Shōrei-ryū, derived from Naha-te, and Shōrin-ryū, drawing on Shuri-te and Tomari-te. but Chōjun Miyagi believed that was just an incorrect perception.
+Kanken Tōyama disregarded the idea as he supported the "non-school principle".
 Mas Oyama was actively opposed to the idea of the fragmentation into several karate schools.
 He believed that making karate a combat sport, as well keeping it as a martial art, could be a possible approach to unify all schools.

-As of 1980s the four main schools of karate in mainland Japan were considered to be Gōjū-ryū, Shotokan, Shitō-ryū, and Wadō-ryū.
+By the 1980s, the four main schools of karate in mainland Japan were considered to be Gōjū-ryū, Shotokan, Shitō-ryū, and Wadō-ryū.
 These four styles are those recognised by the World Karate Federation for international kata competition.
 Some widespread styles often accepted for kata competition include Kyokushin, Shōrin-ryū, Uechi-Ryū or Isshin-ryū among others.